-‘Foods, and the meals we make of them, are our clocks,’ says the anthropologist Jeremy MacClancy; ‘they are our faithful calendars.
+‘Foods and the meals we make of them are our clocks.
+They are our faithful calendars.
 In a real sense, they are the time of our life.’
-While this certainly encompasses our daily feeding routines, MacClancy’s idea of ‘food as time’ includes more.

-As a city dweller—my beloved’s balcony garden of tomatoes, herbs and chilies not withstanding—my daily life is far removed from the agricultural rhythms of the earth.
-Regardless, they persist.
-Indeed, for great swathes of people across the earth, still the food they produce and harvest determines their lives.
-The cultivation of crops and the nurturing of livestock set the calendar year after year.
+As a city dweller, my daily life is far removed from the agricultural rhythms of the earth.
+Regardless, they’re as persistent as my own eating patterns.
+Indeed, for great swathes of people across the earth, the cycles of food production set calendars and determine lives.

-My grandfather was a wheat farmer in the Mallee of northwestern Victoria.
+My grandfather was a wheat farmer in the Mallee of northern Victoria.
 Without the machinery of modern farming, he used horses to pull ploughs and prepare the ground for seed.
 It was this back-breaking task that determined his life in the late autumn each year.
-With minimal rains—around 10.5 inches (267 mls) annually—timing was crucial, constant observation of weather patterns and seasonal changes essential.
-All being well, the harvesting took place in the relentless heat of summer and lasted for two months.
-Dad recalls Christmas dinner eaten under the shade of a tree in the paddock while the work continued.
-The harvest would not wait.
+With minimal rain, timing was crucial as was the constant observation of weather patterns and seasonal changes.
+All being well, the harvesting took place in the heat of summer.
+Before his death, my dad recalled Christmas dinner eaten under the shade of a tree in a paddock while the work continued.
+The harvest couldn’t wait.